Exploring the 3 Types of Rubber Molding

 The main disadvantages of rubber injection molding compared to other rubber molding methods:

-Higher initial setup costs: Injection molding requires expensive machinery, tooling, and molds with complex features like runners, gates, and cooling systems.
-This leads to higher upfront costs compared to simpler compression molds.
+Higher initial setup costs: Injection molding requires costly machinery and complex molds with features like runners, gates, and cooling systems, making it more expensive upfront than compression molding.

 Longer lead times: Designing, testing, and producing injection molds can take several weeks or months, especially for complex parts.
 Compression molds are simpler and faster to produce.